 - 1 shallot finely minced

 - 1/2 cup crushed pineapple with juice

-While the grill is heating up, add the mango, red and green bell pepper, jalapeno, crushed pineapple and juice, garlic, shallots, lemon or lime juice and parsley to a large bowl and mix well.
+Add the mango, red and green bell pepper, jalapeno, crushed pineapple and juice, garlic, shallots, lemon or lime juice, and parsley to a large bowl and mix well.

 Taste and add salt and pepper if needed.
 The salsa can also be made 24-48 hours ahead of time to allow the flavors to develop.

 Prepare the grill - We use a Big Green Egg grill but these directions also apply to gas or charcoal grills.

 You will have the best results when cooking fish on the grill if you use a fish grate or wire fish basket.
 If you don't have either of these, make sure your grill grate is squeaky clean.